 Is it possible that one day can change Lisbon’s urban planning?
 History of Lisbon shows an unusual metamorphosis, which can be seen in still existing districts Alfama and Baixa.
 The solutions implemented after the Great Lisbon Earthquake had a huge impact on the architecture of Portugal.

 The name of the oldest Lisbon neighbourhood came from an occurrence of mineral springs – an Arabic word Al-hamma meaning fountains or baths.
 But it is not the only one testimony of its origins.
 It was established by Maurs1 on the slope of the Tagus River.
 An urban plan imitated an unconquerable maze, which was a characteristic feature of Maghreb2.
 Narrow, steep streets hindered attacks on the contemporary city centre – citadel Castelo de São Jorge3.
 However, high-density housing had a negative impact on the sanitary and living conditions.
 That’s why the poorest people and fishermen lived in the area.
 Thanks to the high location, Alfama was the only survivor from the earthquake.

 1st November 17559:40 a.m.3 minutes earthquake8,7-9 on Richter’s scale20 meters tsunami wave5 days of fire85% of the city destroyed30,000–40,000 fatalities

-1Moorish domination on the Iberian Peninsula lasted from the8th until the 12th century.2Region of North Africa created during Arabic expansion in Middle Age.3The castle was recaptured by Christian forces during Reconquista in the 12th century.4Today’s district Baixa, partly Baxia-Chiado and Cais do Sodré.5Actually, Sebastião José de Carvalho e Melo.
+1Moorish domination on the Iberian Peninsula lasted from the8th until the 12th century.2Region of North Africa created during Arab expansion in the Middle Age.
+3Christian forces during Reconquista in the 12th century recaptured the castle..4Today’s district Baixa, partly Baxia-Chiado and Cais do Sodré.5Actually, Sebastião José de Carvalho e Melo.